faanross/faanross.github.io/content/posts/course01.md

     5. Deselect `Safe boot`, hit `Apply`, hit `OK`.
     6. Hit `Restart`.

 And that, I can promise you, is by far the most boring part of this entire course.
 But the good news is that this is potentially the last time you have to do it. *Ever*.
-This is because we can not convert this VM to a template and clone it indefinitely in the future.
+This is because we can now convert this VM to a template and clone it indefinitely in the future.

-But before that, let's setup all the awesome tools we'll be using in this course.
+But before we learn to do that, let's setup all the awesome tools we'll be using in this course.

 # 1.5.4.
 Sysmon

 You should now be back in the normal Windows environment looking at your desktop.
-Let' set up `Sysmon` - a simple, free, Microsoft-owned program that will DRAMATICALLY improve our logging ability.
+Let's set up `Sysmon` - a simple, free, Microsoft-owned program that will DRAMATICALLY improve our logging ability.

-Before we get installing Sysmon there's just one thing you need to know - in addition to downloading the actual Sysmon file we also need a config file.
+Before we get installing `Sysmon` there's just one thing you need to know - in addition to downloading the actual `Sysmon` file we also need a config file.
 One day when you get to *that* level you can even create your own config file, which will allow you to make it behave exactly how you want it to.

 But for now, since we are decidedly not yet there, let's download and use one made by some really smart people.
 Of late  I have heard a few trusted sources, included [Eric Conrad](https://www.ericconrad.com) prefer [this version from Neo23x0](https://github.com/bakedmuffinman/Neo23x0-sysmon-config) whose authors included another blue team giant, [Florian Roth](https://twitter.com/cyb3rops?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).

 So first download the config file (which is in xml format) from the link above, then [go here to download Sysmon](https://download.sysinternals.com/files/Sysmon.zip).
 You should now have two zip files - the config you downloaded from Github, as well as the Sysmon zip file.
 Extract the Sysmon file, the contents should look as follows: